accessibility-luxembourg/en301549-links/README.md

 en301549.getLink('3.2.1', '9.1.1.1', 'class="european-norm" id="9.1.1.1"')
 // result: <a href="https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=45" class="european-norm" id="9.1.1.1">9.1.1.1 Non-text content</a>
 ```
+## API

+### en301549.getPageNumber(version: string, id: string): int

+Gets the page number for a given version of the norm (ex: "3.2.1") and id of a success criterion (ex: "9.1.1.1").

+### en301549.getTitle(version: string, id: string): string

+Returns the title of a given success criterion (ex: "9.1.1.1") for a given version of the norm (ex: "3.2.1").

+### en301549.getUrl(version: string, id: string): string

+Generates the URL to the page of a given success criterion (ex: "9.1.1.1") for a given version of the norm (ex: "3.2.1").

+### en301549.getLink(version: string, id: string[, attrs: string]): string

+Generates a link to the page of a given success criterion (ex: "9.1.1.1") for a given version of the norm (ex: "3.2.1").
+It is possible to set some attributes on this link by passing these attributes and their values separated by spaces as the third parameter (ex: 'class="norm" id="test").

 ## License
 This software is developed by the [Information and press service](https://sip.gouvernement.lu/en.html) of the luxembourgish government and licensed under the MIT license.